 The atmosphere of the school is one of warmth, respect, and courtesy.
 Whether the child is interacting with teachers, staff members, bus drivers, custodians, museum guides, or classmates, these qualities are articulated, modeled, and nurtured.

 The students wear uniforms daily and staff members observe a professional dress code.
-In addition to ensuring a nice-looking, appropriate presentation and avoiding fashion competition, uniforms and the staff dress code encourage a “ready for school” attitude and comportment.
+In addition to ensuring an appropriate presentation and avoiding fashion competition, uniforms and the staff dress code encourage a “ready for school” attitude and comportment.

-Classes are small, ranging from 15–18 students, and children receive individual attention.
-In grades 3 – 8, teachers have the same students for two years.
+Classes are small, with an average of 12-14 students per class, and children receive individual attention.
+In grades 3 – 8, students are taught by the same team of teachers for three years.
 This allows the teachers to get to know students (and their parents) well, fostering trusting relationships and long-range perspective on the child’s progress.

 The academic program is departmentalized, with specialists teaching all subjects.
 There is a carefully structured, thoroughly articulated curriculum for each subject, which progresses smoothly from grade to grade.
 Curriculum structure and delivery are overseen by department chairs and administrative curriculum specialists, ensuring ongoing review and improvement, and consistency from subject to subject and year to year.